 The Community Audit program allows individuals ages 60 and older who live in the 20016 zip code to audit one course per semester for the nominal fee of $100 (plus course fees if applicable).
 Alongside the Alumni Audit program, the Community Audit program supports the Alumni Association Scholarship by contributing $75 of your $100 registration fee to the scholarship's endowment.
 The scholarship is awarded every year to an incoming first-year student.

-The Community Audit application period for spring 2018 is now open!
-The application will close on Friday, January 19, 2018 at 5 p.m.
+The Community Audit application period for spring 2018 has closed.
+The application for summer 2018 sessions will open on Monday, April 9, 2018.